maxime-tournier/maxime-tournier.github.com/notes/rigid.md

 $$

-So the translation part of the blended rigid transform is the imaginary part of the spatial velocity of the blended quaternion, in the sense of the multiplicative quaternion Lie group $$\HH$$ (watch
+So the translation part of the blended rigid transform is the imaginary part of the blended quaternion spatial velocity, in the sense of the full multiplicative quaternion Lie group $$\HH$$ (watch
 out: the Lie algebra is the whole quaternion space $$\HH$$ in this case).